IdentityServer/IdentityServer4/docs/topics/resource_owner.rst

 On the context you will find already parsed protocol parameters like ``UserName`` and ``Password``, but also the raw requests if you want to look at other input data.

 Your job is then to implement the password validation and set the result on the context accordingly.
-See the :ref:`GrantValidationResult <startClientsMVC>` documentation.
+See the :ref:`GrantValidationResult <refGrantValidationResult>` documentation.